Margaret Hu Associate Professor of Law

 The Regulation of Commercial Profiling-A Comparative Analysis, 2 European Data Protection Law Review 535 (2016) (edited by Indra Spiecker and Olivia Tambou, and co-authored with Paul Bernal, Laura Schertel Mendes, Ingo Wolfgang Sarlet, Normann Witzleb, and Florian Yger)

 Big Data Blacklisting, 67 Florida Law Review 1735 (2015)

 Small Data Surveillance v.
 Big Data Cybersurveillance, 42 Pepperdine Law Review 773 (2015)

-Biometric Surveillance and Big Data Governance in Cambridge Handbook on Surveillance Law (David Gray and Stephen Henderson, eds.), Cambridge University Press (forthcoming 2017-18)
+Biometric Surveillance and Big Data Governance in Cambridge Handbook on Surveillance Law (David Gray and Stephen Henderson, eds.), Cambridge University Press (2017)

 Metadeath: How Does Metadata Surveillance Inform Lethal Consequences? in Privacy and Power: A Transatlantic Dialogue in the Shadow of the NSA-Affair (Russell Miller, ed.), Cambridge University Press (2017)